AUR40216 Certificate IV

 - Participate in a course entry interview to determine suitability for the course and student needs.

-- Have an IELTS overall score of 5.5 with no less than 5 sub score or equivalent English proficiency as determined by Aventia Institute (Test results must be no more than 2 years old).
+- Have an IELTS Overall score of 5.5 with no less than 5 sub score or equivalent English proficiency as determined by Aventia Institute (Test results must be no more than 2 years old).
+OR

 - the student was educated for 5 years in an English-speaking country.

-- the student has successfully least 6 months of a Certificate IV level course in an Australian RTO
+- the student has successfully completed a foundation course in Australia

 - the student has successfully completed the College English Placement Test.